 NC State Extension Publications

-Saltwater intrusion is the invasion of coastal soils by salt water from oceans and sounds.
-Salts are attracted to the soil particles and accumulate in the soil, causing toxicity to nonadapted plants.
+Saltwater intrusion is the process by which saline water moves into freshwater systems.
+This process poses a significant threat to North Carolina’s coastal agricultural lands, impacting soil health, crop productivity, and the livelihoods of farmers.
+Soil salinization is the process by which salts accumulate in the soil at levels that are detrimental to plant growth.
+Salts are attracted to the soil particles and accumulate in the soil, causing toxicity to nonadopted plants.
 Excessive salt may also cause clay dispersion and surface sealing, impeding soil drainage.
-In North Carolina, the main salinization mechanisms are storm surge events, wind-driven flooding through ditch and canal networks, sea level rise, and horizontal saltwater movement through the subsoil.
+In North Carolina, the main salinization mechanisms are storm surge events, wind-driven flooding through ditch and canal networks, sea level rise, and lateral saltwater movement through the subsoil.

-Skip to Measuring Salinity in Salt-Affected Wells and Soils
+Skip to Measuring Salinity in Groundwater, Surface Water, and Soils

-Researchers recently studied the effects of saltwater on soil, creeks, and wells in and along North Carolina agricultural fields in the coastal counties of Hyde, Pasquotank, and Camden (Figure 1).
+To safeguard North Carolina’s agricultural productivity and soil health, it is essential to identify affected areas and address saltwater intrusion.
+Researchers studied the effects of saltwater on soil, creeks, and groundwater in and along North Carolina agricultural fields in the coastal counties of Hyde, Pasquotank, and Camden (Figure 1).
 Well clusters and nearby creeks were used to determine vertical and horizontal variability in salinity of the water.
 Figure 2 provides data, presented in five graphs, obtained from the Hyde County location.
 The salinity in the creek (Figure 2A) was highly variable—from 0 to 20 parts per thousand (ppt)—during a seven-month period.
 The salinity of the water in both well clusters was constant over the same period (Figure 2B, C, D, and E) but higher than the maximum salinity recommended by Brouwer et al. (1985) for irrigation water (2 ppt), represented by dotted lines in Figure 2.
-In well HCO1, salinity was higher at greater depth (9 feet) (Figure 2C) than at shallower depth (3 feet) (Figure 2B); the reverse was measured in well HCO3 (Figure 2D and E).
-Thus, salinity in the well water varied by depth and location, even when the wells were located relatively close to one another (Figure 3).
-Elevated salinity levels in the shallow groundwater indicate the potential for salts to negatively affect the crop performance in this location.
-The elevated salinity also indicates that it will be difficult to flush the excess salts from the soil profile.
+The salinity in the well cluster located at site HCO1 was higher at greater depth (9 feet) (Figure 2C) than at shallower depth (3 feet) (Figure 2B); the inverse was observed at the well cluster located at site HCO3 (Figure 2D and E).
+Thus, salinity in the groundwater varied by depth and location, even when the wells were located relatively close to one another (Figure 3).
+Elevated salinity levels in the shallow groundwater indicate the potential for salts to negatively affect the crop performance at this location.
+The elevated salinity in the groundwater also indicates that it will be difficult to flush the excess salts from the soil profile.

-The distribution of salts in the soil profile was dramatically different throughout the coastal North Carolina fields.
-Figure 5 shows the soil conductivity at two sites, one in Hyde County and the other in Pasquotank County.
-Soil conductivity measures the concentration of chemical elements in the soil water; higher conductivity indicates more dissolved salts in the soil water.
-The Pasquotank County site had a moderate accumulation of salts in the top 5 feet of soil, whereas the Hyde County site had a very high accumulation between 8 and 10 feet deep.
-Both of the profiles showed a sharp increase in conductivity within the top 6 inches, indicating salt accumulation at or near the soil surface.
+A direct current electrical resistivity technique was used to map variations of resistivity in the subsurface.
+Figure 4 shows the soil conductivity (conductivity is the inverse of resistivity) at two sites, one in Hyde County and the other in Pasquotank County.
+High soil conductivity values may signify the presence of salts in the subsurface.
+The Pasquotank County site had a moderate reading of conductivity in the top 5 feet of soil, whereas the Hyde County site had a very high reading of conductivity between 8 and 10 feet deep.
+Both profiles showed a sharp increase in conductivity within the top 6 inches, indicating salt accumulation at or near the soil surface.

 Map with locations of Hyde, Pasquotank, and Camden sites